fniessink/toisto/README.md

 ### How to configure a different mp3 player

-On Windows, Linux, and MacOS, Toisto uses Google Translate's text-to-speech API to convert text to speech and then plays the resulting mp3 file using an mp3 player.
+On Windows, Linux, and macOS, Toisto uses Google Translate's text-to-speech API to convert text to speech and then plays the resulting mp3 file using an mp3 player.
 On iOS, Toisto uses the `say` command to convert text to speech and an mp3 player is not used.

-By default, Toisto uses `afplay` on MacOS, `mpg123` on Linux, and a builtin library (Pygame) on Windows to play the mp3 files.
+By default, Toisto uses `afplay` on macOS, `mpg123` on Linux, and a builtin library (Pygame) on Windows to play the mp3 files.

 You can configure Toisto to use a different mp3 player: